Pedestrians and bicyclists crossing a city bridge.

 The Electron Microscope, aka Ångströmhuset, is located at Linköping University.
 Photo: Cecilia Larsson Lantz/imagebank.sweden.se

-6. Solar sauna
+6. The Solar Egg sauna

 A treehouse made of mirror glass, set in a snowy forest in Swedish Lapland.